woolfel/createmlbench/results/README.md

 * CreateML version 3.0(78.6)
 * XCode version 13.1(13A1030d)

+# Test process

+For each test, I cloned the repository, set the data sources, select the batch and timed the training run.
+At the end I used preview to test sample photos.
+Each run was for 1000 iterations.

 ### batch 16
 * Test run: 9:53 - 10:09
 * memory - 1.4-1.5G